katloeffler18/password-manager/README.md

 Create a `.env` file in the backend directory using `.env.example` as a template.

-⚠️ **Do NOT commit your `.env` file to GitHub**
+⚠️ Do NOT commit `.env` files or sensitive credentials to GitHub.

 ---

+## Documentation

+Additional technical documentation can be found in the `/docs` directory:

+* `docs/frontend-encryption-architecture.md` — Frontend encryption design, authentication flow, and encrypted vault payload architecture

+---

+## Security Notes

+* Sensitive vault data is encrypted on the client before transmission
+* The backend stores encrypted vault payloads only
+* Vault decryption occurs only within the frontend browser session
+* The user's login password functions as the vault master password
+* Vault passwords are stored only in frontend memory during the active session
+* MFA is required for account access
+* JWT authentication is used for protected API routes

+---

 ## Git Workflow

-- `main` is the protected branch
+* `main` is the protected branch
-- Do NOT push directly to `main`
+* Do not push directly to `main`
-- Create a feature branch for each task:
+* Create a feature branch for each task:

-  - `feature/...`
+  * `feature/...`
-  - `fix/...`
+  * `fix/...`
+  * `docs/...`
-- Open a Pull Request (PR) for all changes
+* Open a Pull Request (PR) for all changes
-- At least one approval is required before merging
+* At least one approval is required before merging
-- Use **squash merge**
+* Use squash merge

 ---

 ## Development Guidelines

-- Keep commits small and descriptive
+* Keep commits small and descriptive
-- Write clear PR descriptions
+* Write clear PR descriptions
-- Test your code before merging
+* Test code before merging
-- Coordinate changes that affect multiple components
+* Coordinate changes that affect multiple components

 ---

-## Security Notes

-- Sensitive credential data is encrypted on the client before transmission
-- Backend does not store plaintext credentials
-- MFA is required for account access

----

 ## Contributors

-- Kat Loeffler
+* Kat Loeffler
-- Spencer Lan
+* Spencer Lan
-- Brandon Mcconathy
+* Brandon Mcconathy
-- Roman Depyak
+* Roman Depyak

 ---

 ## License

-This project is intended for educational purposes and will be open-source.
+This project was developed for educational purposes and is intended to be open source.